o3de/o3de.org/content/docs/atom-guide/atom-sample-viewer/debug-menu-samples.md

 **Atom Renderer**'s built-in CPU Profiler widget collects and visualizes runtime statistics and data from rendering threads on the CPU.

 To open the CPU Profiler widget, click on `Profile` &rarr; `CPU Profiler` from the ImGui debug menu.
+You can access the ImGui debug menu in the Editor by pressing the `Home` key.

 ### High-level Toolbar